 In addition, any investment leading to the acquisition or increase of significant influence over companies based in the Netherlands active in the field of "highly" sensitive technology is captured by the Vifo Act.
-Earlier drafts of the Vifo Act extended this lower threshold to all sensitive technologies; however, the decree limits the scope of the lower threshold.

-Acquiring or increasing significant influence occurs where one person or entity may cast at least 10%, 20% or 25% of the votes in the target's shareholders meeting.
+Acquiring or increasing significant influence occurs where one person or entity may cast at least 10%, 20% or 25% of the votes in the target's shareholders meeting or gains the power to appoint or dismiss directors.